abbyghosh/launch-program/README.md

 - Used `onload` attribute of `img` to retry failed image after 0.5 second.
 - For making it responsive I have used mediaquery and CSS grid.
 - When clicked on a filter until the service response is received, "_Fetching Data..._" is displayed and if the requested filter is empty "_There are no data for the selected filter_" is being displayed (try for year 2011).
+- I have configured it for PWA.
+On network error it would be redirecting the user to a cached page that would say `Please connect to internet`.
 - As an addition feature I have added "_Scroll to top_" when the user is down by 300px from top.